criis16/ranking-points/README.md

 ## Postman endpoints

-You wil find the postman endpoints at /postman/Socialpoint.postman_collection On postman app click import and select or drag and drop the previous file.
+You wil find the postman endpoints at /postman/ranking_points.postman_collection On postman app click import and select or drag and drop the previous file.

 ## Docker configuration

-Run on your bash after unzip the given file:
+Run on your bash after clone the repository:

 ```
-    cd socialpoint-main
+    cd ranking-points
     docker compose up -d --build
     docker compose exec app composer install
     docker compose exec app php ./vendor/bin/phpunit tests (to run all tests)